BradleyChatha/jcli/README.md

 **As of v0.12.0 inheritance is currently in a broken state, please see issue [#44](https://github.com/BradleyChatha/jcli/issues/44) for a description**
 **of the issue, as well as a mitigation suggestion.**

+> First question yourself, why you'd want to use inheritance and/or classes with commands in the first place,
+> what problem does it solve.
+Then solve your problem in a simpler way.

 JCLI supports command inheritance.